 It's hard to beat Sam Houston State University if you want to study Agricultural Economics & Business.
 Huntsville, Texas presents a charming small-town setting for students to learn in.

+This school does not require freshmen to live on-campus.
 If you're concerned about accumulating an excessive amount of debt, you will want to be aware that SHSU students graduate with just $25,580 in student loans.
-This college is an excellent value for students in Texas.
-Want to know more about Sam Houston State University's campus?
-Take a virtual tour.
+Ever wish schools had a report card?
+Now they are.
+Visit Sam Houston State University's scorecard.

 Tarleton State University is one of the finest schools in the country for Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate Tarleton State University's location in the small town of Stephenville, Texas.